Biobehavioral Health (BBH) Internship Program

 - Are recommended to have a 3.0 GPA

-- Must attend a BB H Internship Information Meeting
+- Are recommended to attend a BB H Internship Program Information Session

-- Must Complete a BB H Internship Application and be accepted into the program
+- Must Complete a BB H Internship Program application and be accepted into the program

-Once selected, you must take the introductory course, BB H 490, one semester before enrollment in the internship.
+Once selected, you must take the introductory 3-credit course, BB H 490, before enrollment in the summer field placement.
 The Internship Program consists of two courses (6 or 9 credits) listed below.

 BB H 490: Introduction to Internship Experience (3 credits, spring)

-The primary goal of the course is to provide integrative learning experiences preparing you to be successful in your internship, while learning practical skills beneficial to flourish in future career choices.
-Course topics include: professional self-assessment and critical reflection, experiential learning, person/environment fit, resume creation and professional writing criteria, practical skills related to securing an internship consistent with professional goals, interviewing skills, professionalism and ethics within the BBH field, effective communication and internship agreement guidelines.
-Interactive presentations, readings, case studies, group discussion, role playing and assignments will help students apply concepts learned in the classroom to “real-world” settings.
-You will gain helpful proficiencies and awareness of professional settings, protocols and contexts under which BBH specialists work and/or prepare for future educational opportunities.
+The primary goal of the course is to provide students with the tools and skills necessary to be successful securing competitive internship placements.
+Course topics include: professional development and refinement, resume, and professional writing for internship essential skills related to securing an internship consistent with professional goals, interviewing skills, professionalism and ethics within the BBH field, effective communication and internship agreement guidelines.
+Interactive presentations, readings, healthcare speakers, group discussion, role playing submitting applications and related assignments will help students secure competitive placement in reputable and relevant healthcare facilities and organizations.
+Students also have the opportunity to confirm careers of interest through interest assessment and interacting with healthcare professionals identifying best fit internships.

-In BB H 490, you will work toward completing a site application to receive approval for a prospective site and an internship agreement.
-The agreement will guide learning experiences for you during the internship.
-This agreement outlines specific professional expectations for you and your site supervisor, as well as summarizes particular tasks and job responsibilities to be performed by you and supervised by the site preceptor.
-Approved intern responsibilities are crafted to meet individualized goals and skills based on future careers or educational paths.
-Progress toward these goals will be evaluated at the mid-point and conclusion of the internship.
-You must complete BB H 490 with a minimum grade of "C" and have the instructor's approval before you can continue with the internship program.
+In BB H 490, you will submit applications , and all required documentation for possible acceptance.
+If an affiliation agreement is required, it will also community based be submitted.
+Once approved, student and faculty will communicate regarding required documentation, clearances, immunizations and responsibilities.
+Approved intern responsibilities are designed to meet individualized goals and skills based on future careers or educational paths.
+Progress toward these goals will be evaluated at the mid-point and conclusion of the internship by the site preceptor.
+You must complete BB H 490 with a minimum grade of "B" and have the instructor's approval before you can continue with the internship program.

-BB H 495: Internship Experience in Biobehavioral Health (3 or 6 credits, summer)
+BB H 495: Internship Experience in Biobehavioral Health (1 - 6 credits, summer)